Iry-Horus/trademe_sandbox/README.md

-Run the Feature or individual Scenarios as per standard execution of Gherkin in IntelliJ.
+1. Run the Feature or individual Scenarios as per standard execution of Gherkin in IntelliJ.
-Prints results to console using a Hook.
+2. Prints results to console using a Hook built into the frameowork.
 Should also be printing a report, but was not able to troubleshoot why this isn't                    working within a reasonable timeframe.

 Tests are defined according to the given specifications from Flux: